How does data protection work in healthcare?

 - Data protection and data privacy play an important role in the digitization of the healthcare sector.

-- The telematics infrastructure (TI) is a closed network used to exchange data within the German healthcare sector.
+- The telematics infrastructure (TI) is a closed data network used to exchange data within the German healthcare sector.

 - The services in the telematics infrastructure enable secure storage of sensitive patient data, such as the electronic patient record.